 What is Given-When-Then?

-In Agile methodologies (often misconceived as a “methodology”, but truly intended as a way of working), clear communication of requirements is essential.
-The “Given-When-Then” (GWT) format offers a structured approach to defining acceptance criteria, ensuring that all stakeholders share a common understanding of a feature’s expected behavior.
+In Agile, clear communication of requirements is essential.
+The ‘Given-When-Then’ (GWT) format offers a structured way to define acceptance criteria, ensuring all stakeholders share a common understanding of a feature’s expected behavior.

 Understanding the Given-When-Then Structure